 Yes, the Office of Cooperative Education will contact a company for you, but you need to make the initial contact.
 The CO-OP Office would contact a potential employer to answer any questions they may have about the program requirements.

 There are many ways in which you can find a CO-OP in other states or countries.
 You can use the resources available in the Office of Cooperative Education, the Internet, friends, family, instructors and the area Chamber of Commerce to name a few.
 The information you need is there, you just have to do the research.
-For assistance on how to search, please see our How to Find a CO-OP page or contact anyone in our office.
+For assistance on how to search, please see our How to Find a CO-OP page or contact the Career Center or the Co-op Office.

 Only under extenuating circumstances and with the approval of the CO-OP Office.
 This is not an alternation pattern that is suggested or preferred by the Office of Cooperative Education.
 Some employers request that you work two semesters in a row, because they feel that one semester is not long enough.
 This situation requires extra approval.

-After you have secured a CO-OP, you must immediately apply/register with the College of Technology, Office of Cooperative Education.
+After you have secured a CO-OP, you must apply/register your co-op through WorkNet.

 Yes.
 You may receive elective or other credit for additional CO-OPs depending on your degree requirements.
 You should discuss this option with your academic advisor.